 Filters change very quickly if you are following the user manual.

-You will need to clean the pre-filter every few months, which requires soaking in warm, soapy water and drying before re-inserting it.
+You must clean the pre-filter every few months, soaking it in warm, soapy water and drying it before re-inserting it.

-An indicator will turn on when the AirDoctor filters need to be replaced, ensuring that you have an additional one on hand to replace it immediately.
+An indicator will turn on when the AirDoctor filters must be replaced, ensuring you have an additional one on hand to replace it immediately.

 How Do You Clean an AirDoctor Sensor?

 The air sensor will need to be maintained and cleaned regularly, and you can figure out if it needs to be cleaned if the LED doesn’t change from one color to another.
 If it is, you need to unplug the purifier, find the panel door, and suction any dirt or dust out using a vacuum.